urolyi1/urolyi1.github.io/index.md

 ---
 layout: page
-title: About
 ---

-I am Uro Lyi, a student and University of Maryland, College Park, majoring in Math and Computer Science.
-This site is to highlight some of my personal projects and for occasional musings.
+Hello!
+My name is Uro Lyi and this site is to highlight some of my personal projects and for occasional blogs.
+For more info about me check out the about section or my [CV](./CV.pdf).